 For parties who do not already have a spousal support order or agreement in place, we are now offering mediation services where the parties are cooperative and want to reach an effective and cost-efficient agreement with, or without, the involvement of another lawyer.
 For parties who require some advocacy to bridge the gap, we can continue to assist negotiating a settlement with the other lawyer through virtual 4-way meetings.
 For those parties for whom court may be the only solution, we can continue to compile and prepare the necessary documentation to ensure your file is ready to proceed the moment the court’s doors reopen.

 For more information on spousal support matters refer to our blog page.

-We offer a 30 minutes free consultation with our lawyers to help you find out how we can help.
+We offer a 30 minutes consultation with our lawyers to help you find out how we can help.
 Fill out the form below and we will get in touch as soon as we receive your form.